HuwCampbell/ivory/doc/user/api-compatibility.md

 This document serves as a list of changes to the Ivory API, both in the file format and in the Scala API.

+## 1.0.0-*-fd377e3

+- Timezone for ingest is now optional and will fall back to using the timezone configured when Ivory is created.

 ## 1.0.0-*-226a694

 - Repositories now requires a timezone, which is mandated in `create-repository`.